 Dr. Rachel Mahoney (Osteopath)

+Rachel is a practicing osteopath with 20 years of experience treating people for a variety of musculoskeletal complaints (her osteopathy website is here).
 After many years of treating people, Rachel realized her passion for dogs and wanted to incorporate this into her career.
-She then completed a Diploma of Animal Osteopathy and she is currently completing the Certified Canine Rehabilitation Practitioner (CCRP) course through the University of Tennessee in the USA.
-Rachel is also currently completing the FDSA Canine Fitness Trainer Certification.
+In 2017 Rachel completed a Diploma of Animal Osteopathy.
+Since then Rachel has also completed the Certified Canine Rehabilitation Practitioner (CCRP) course through the University of Tennessee in the USA, as well as the CPCFT fitness trainer course through the Fenzi Dog Sports Academy.

 If you would like to discuss your dog’s condition please email Rachel at email@example.com

 Montana is a practicing rehabilitation veterinarian and the co-owner of Animal & Wellness Performance Clinic in the Southern Highlands, NSW.
 She is also the owner of Pawsitively Awesome, a dog training, and behavior service.